BlackDice/scent/readme.md

 ## How it works

-Basically you should define some *component types*, created instances of them, set data and add them to different *entities*.
-Then you can let *systems* do their job with tremendous help of *nodes* and can be directed by *actions*.
+Basically you should define some *component types*, create instances of them, set data and add them to different *entities*.
+Then you can let *systems* do their job with tremendous help of *nodes* and
+*actions*.
 In the end, everything is nicely wrapped by the *engine*.

 ### Defining the component